carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 Fortunately, when we work with thousands of tweets at a time, we do so at a distance, so we can avoid consuming disturbing content directly.

-First of all we need to get at the language.
+The first step in distance reading is to get at the language--the actual tweets.

-### Text Analysis with Textblob
+### Wordcounts with Textblob

 Looking at the most commonly used words and phrases in a dataset is a text analysis practice.
 This helps us to get a sense of what we are dealing with in our dataset.

 In Text Data Mining, a complete list of words and their frequency of appearance can be called a